UNLV-CS472-672/2024-F-GROUP1-Tabby/server/README.md

 ![Koyeb Instance Scaling](./../.github/assets/koyeb_instance.png)

-❗❗❗Once again, it is important to stop the instance if it is not in use to prevent acruding uneccessary cost.
+❗❗❗Once again, it is important to stop the instance if it is not in use to prevent accruing uneccessary cost.